SaaraLeppis/SaaraLeppis/README.md

 # 👋 Hey, I'm Saara

+## Currently looking for a junior position
-I study Full Stack Web Development @Business College Helsinki.
-Program started in August 2021 and ends in March 2023.
+I have finished my Full Stack Web Development studies @Business College Helsinki early 2023.
+Did my 6 months internship as Front-End Developer intern @Liana Technologies.

-We have studied basics of JavaScript, HTML and CSS, React, Node and TypeScript.
+Studies included basics of JavaScript, HTML and CSS, React, Node and TypeScript.
 In group project ([movesapp](https://github.com/SaaraLeppis/movesapp) in my repositories) we have learned to use
 - GIT in softwaredevelopment
 - [SCRUM](https://www.scrum.org/) and what are the responsibilities of different roles
 - work managamnet tools (e.g. [Trello](https://trello.com/en))

-And of course how to work in a team.
+And of course we learned a lot how to work in a team.

-Currently I am looking for a trainee / junior position after finishing my internship as Front-End Developer intern @Liana Technologies.
+I have also gained experience of system integrations from @Saranen Consulting Oy's Integration Academy program in 2023.

-Last summer I did 5 ects of  [Full stack open 2022 -course](https://fullstackopen.com/) to get more practice!
+I am proud of finishing  5 ects of  [Full stack open 2022 -course](https://fullstackopen.com/) to get more practice!

-Here, in GitHub, I have basicly school projects and assigments.
+Here, in GitHub, I have basicly study projects, asignments and small own stuff.

  &nbsp;